offscale/offscale-rfcs/[offregister] YAML syntax + future.md

   - COOL_APP_HTTPS_CERTS
 init:
   - offregister-bootstrap  # from offregister-bootstrap python-package, runs everything in its `init:`
-  - this.deploy_static     # from offregister-some-cool-app <-- repo where this file is
+  - @deploy_static         # from offregister-some-cool-app <-- repo where this file is
-  - this.deploy            # from offregister-some-cool-app, which uses offregister-app-push
+  - @deploy                # from offregister-some-cool-app, which uses offregister-app-push
   # also uses offregister-web-servers which in turn uses offregister-systemd
-  - this.serve             # from offregister-some-cool-app, uses offregister-githook & others
+  - @serve                 # from offregister-some-cool-app, uses offregister-githook & others
 del:
-  - this.stop              # stop daemons that init started
+  - @stop                  # stop daemons that init started
-  - this.daemon_rm         # delete daemons
+  - @daemon_rm             # delete daemons
-  - this.rm                # remove directories
+  - @rm                    # remove directories
-  - this.teardown          # uninstall services / other dependencies
+  - @teardown              # uninstall services / other dependencies
   - offregister-bootstrap  # from offregister-bootstrap python-package, runs everything in its `del:`
 ```